elibyy/tcpdf-laravel/README.md

 A simple [Laravel 5](http://www.laravel.com) service provider with some basic configuration for including the [TCPDF library](http://www.tcpdf.org/)

 ### Note: The Package code is changed to avoid the confusion, this repository is a replacement to the  [old](https://github.com/elibyy/laravel-tcpdf) one

 #### Note: The versions are now as laravel 5.x

+#### TCPDF is not really supported in PHP 7 but there's a plan for supporting it, check [this](https://github.com/tecnickcom/tc-lib-pdf) out.

 ## Installation